 - The host Student Organization will procure and pay for any and all security through The University of Tulsa Department of Campus Security in accordance with the guidelines listed in the campus Alcohol/Drug policy.
-The event coordinator must contact the Campus Security at least seven (7) days in advance to arrange for University‐approved security staff.
+The event coordinator must contact Campus Security at least seven (7) days in advance to arrange for University‐approved security staff.

-- The third‐party security must be approved by Campus Security and must be aware that they may be held legally responsible for any incidents involving any violation of this policy.
+- The third‐party security must be approved by Campus Security and must be aware they may be held legally responsible for incidents involving any violation of this policy.
 Campus Security is responsible for signing off.

 - Campus Security will assist individuals responsible for governing admission to events.

 - During the event, an on-duty TU Campus Security Officer will be present at the house (front door area) to check IDs and to work with organization leadership (who must be 21 years of age) regarding compliance with the University Alcohol/Drug Policy.